jstrom2002/Shadertoy-Tester/README.md

 STBI

 ### Notes ###
+Fragment shaders copied from ShaderToy are numbered .glsl files.
 Textures and other media taken from: https://shadertoyunofficial.wordpress.com/2019/07/23/shadertoy-media-files/.
 All shadertoy shaders are not my intellectual property.